 Since the yoga path is all about connection with our higher self and God, it follows that a food yogi (which should naturally include all ISKCON members) should walk a path of (ahimsa) non-violence, by respecting all living beings and gearing all of their thoughts, words and deeds towards a peaceful outcome.
 The ahimsa path is much more than peaceful intention; it necessitates an awareness of the spiritual equality of all beings.
 This awareness naturally manifests in one’s choice of food and that obviously includes evaluating the quality of the dairy one may wish to consume.
 Quite simply, one is taken by force from an abused cow while the other is given with love by a protected cow.
 In other words, this is the ONLY kind of milk that could ever be considered “ahimsa.”

-I really hope that ISKCON devotees all over the world adopt this diet, as I sincerely feel that is a step in the right direction for developing the cow protection and farm projects the ISKCON founder, Srila Prabhupada envisioned.
+My hope is that all ISKCON devotees adopt this diet, as I sincerely feel that is a step in the right direction for developing the cow protection and farm projects the ISKCON founder, Srila Prabhupada envisioned.
 On top of that, as many reports and articles have noted, commercial dairy is a toxic cocktail of nasty ingredients and emotions that has been linked to all kinds of diseases including cancer.

 I believe the commercial dairy sold today is not sattvic (pure) and, therefore, at least in the Hindu tradition, should not be offered to Krishna.
 It is a sad reality of the times, but it is also serves to remind ISKCON members of their responsibility to firmly establish cow protection and sustainable farm projects as their founder had asked.
 As long as ISKCON members continue to buy milk in the market place, the motivation to fulfill Srila Prabhupada’s vision will never evolve.
 I am almost 100% certain that ISKCON has lost some respect from the community for their lax attitude to dairy consumption.